phsultan/simple_pubsub_server/README.md

 ## Publishing Messages

-To publish a message to a specific topic, make an HTTP POST request to /publish/{topic}:
+To publish a message to a specific topic, make an HTTP POST request to /publish/some_topic:

 ```
-curl -X POST -H "content-type: application/json" -d '{"Content":"Your message content"}' http://localhost:8080/publish/{topic}
+curl -X POST -H "content-type: application/json" -d '{"body":"Your message content"}' http://localhost:8080/publish/some_topic
 ```

 ## Subscribing to Topics